Battle of Bronkhorstspruit: Opposing forces

 The British infantry were armed with the Martini–Henry Mk III rifle, firing .577 / .450 in ammunition, and fitted with a 25.25 in bayonet.
 They wore the traditional red coat of the British Army, with blue trousers.
 A few months after the battle of Bronkhorstspruit, a question was raised in the British parliament, which criticised the uniforms for being "conspicuous", and therefore allowed "the Boers to shoot them down without danger to themselves".
-In response, Hugh Childers, the Secretary of State for War said there was no need to change the uniforms, though the red coat was phased out over the subsequent eighteen years.
+Hugh Childers, the Secretary of State for War, said in response that there was no need to change the uniforms, though the red coat was phased out over the subsequent eighteen years.
 The exact composition of the British column at Bronkhorstspruit is unclear; Laband lists 6 officers and 246 men in the 94th Regiment, along with 2 officers and 4 or 5 men from the Army Service Corps, a surgeon of the Army Medical Department, and 3 men from the Army Hospital Corps.
-Another historian, G. R. Duxbury only attributed the 94th Regiment with 6 officers and 230 men, while broadly agreeing on the other figures.
-According to the British historian Ian Castle, after having fought in the Anglo-Zulu War of 1879, a series of battles against Sekhukhune, and then experienced "tedious periods of garrison duty in isolated posts", the 94th Regiment were low on morale, and facing increasing levels of desertion.
+Another historian, G. R. Duxbury, gives slightly different numbers for the 94th Regiment—6 officers and 230 men—but broadly agrees on the other figures.
+According to the British historian Ian Castle, after having fought in the Anglo-Zulu War of 1879, a series of battles against Sekhukhune, and then experiencing "tedious periods of garrison duty in isolated posts", the 94th Regiment was low on morale, and facing increasing levels of desertion.

 The Boers had no standing army, nor any formal command structure.
 Instead, every Boer male (known as a burgher) between the ages of 16 and 60 was required to be ready for unpaid military service.
-They had no uniforms, and had to provide their own horse, tack, rifle and 30 rounds of ammunition.
+They had no uniforms and had to provide their own horse, tack, rifle and 30 rounds of ammunition.
 Each town raised its own militia unit, known as a commando, which depending on the population of the area could vary in number widely, from 60 to 4,000.
-Many Boers were keen hunters, and typically learned to shoot as children.
+Many Boers were keen hunters and typically learned to shoot as children.
 They used a variety of rifles, but the most common was the .500 / .450 in calibre Westley Richards, a falling-block, breech-loading rifle.
-The South African historian Felix Machanik suggested that although common wisdom held that the British had the superior firearms and firepower, he believed the Boers held an advantage, "because they were second to none in handling and firing their weapons and they fired and re-loaded with such rapidity that the British were often misled into thinking that there were three or four times as many as there actually were."
+The South African historian Felix Machanik said that, although common wisdom held that the British had the superior firearms and firepower, he believed the Boers held an advantage, "because they were second to none in handling and firing their weapons and they fired and re-loaded with such rapidity that the British were often misled into thinking that there were three or four times as many as there actually were."
 They typically fought as mounted infantry, and employed guerrilla tactics, using the mobility provided by the horses to mount surprise attacks on their opponents and allow them a quick retreat if needed.
-The Boer commando force at Bronkhorstspruit is variously estimated by modern historians to have contained 200–300 men, though contemporary British reports often exaggerated that figure; an article appearing in The Daily Telegraph in March 1881 for example, reported the force to number between 1,200 and 1,500.
+The Boer commando at Bronkhorstspruit is estimated by modern historians to have contained 200–300 men, though contemporary British reports often exaggerated that figure; an article appearing in The Daily Telegraph in March 1881 for example, reported the force to number between 1,200 and 1,500.